Six Hours Earlier Across Town

 Rose exhaled loudly.
 “What happened in Ecuador?
 Why did you really quit?”

-I see dark matter.
-Or, more specifically, I sense life forms from the netherworld.
-S.J. recruited me as the newest (and youngest) member whose responsibility is ridding earth of hostile aliens.
+I saw dark matter.
+Or, more specifically, I sensed life forms from the netherworld.
+SJ recruited me as the newest (and youngest) member whose responsibility was ridding earth of hostile aliens.
 Working with him the last few weeks had been a surreal ride on a cosmic rollercoaster.
 But now I wanted off.

-The merkabah is a cosmic technology opening up a wormhole to the universe.
-This Egress Portal Device vacuums up dangerous entities.
-Only a chosen few are able to operate the Cosmic Critter Catcher—something to do with empathic abilities and a weird brain anomaly.
+The merkabah was a cosmic technology that opened a wormhole in the universe.
+The Egress Portal Device vacuumed up dangerous entities.
+Only a chosen few were able to operate the cosmic critter catcher—something to do with empathic abilities and a weird brain anomaly.
 Of which I have both.

-By concentrating, my body amplifies electrical and magnetic forces, channeling and activating the merkabah.
-I was a kind of a cosmic crime fighter but without the super powers, super strength, or super ego.
-The job was frightening, dangerous, and I’ve ruined more perfectly good shoes.
+My body amplified the earth’s electrical and magnetic forces, then channeled and activated the merkabah.
+I was a kind of cosmic crime fighter but without the super powers, super strength, or super ego.
+The job was frightening, dangerous, and I’ve ruined plenty of perfectly good shoes.

-“I gave it back to Zahra when we landed in Los Angeles.”
+“I gave it back to Zahra when we landed in Los Angeles,” I said.

 Threw it at her was the more accurate description.

-Rose made an I-don’t-believe-you face before shouting to the lovebirds.
+Rose made an I-don’t-believe-you face before shouting to the lovebirds circling the bombay.
 “Marble top and beryl.
 Cost my sister a thousand dollars.
 It’s yours for a hundred.”
 She poked me in the ribs.
 “What’s wrong with it?”

 “The wood soaked up the previous owner’s anger.
 Or whatever she kept inside made her furious.”

 Rose wrinkled her nose.
 “You know a woman owned it?”
 Her mouth was still full.